Samuel Sheppard (writer): Works

+He was wrongly credited with writing a ballad, 'The Parliament Routed', London, 1653. which was more likely written by Samuel Smithson, a poet, popular ballad writer and occasional pamphleteer of the 1650s.
+Smithson's authorship was frequently signified only by his initials 'S. S.', which has made attribution more difficult.

-Hazlitt also ascribes to him the preface to Captain Hobson's Fallacy of Infant Baptism Discovered, London, 1645, 4to, together with God and Mammon, 1646, 4to, The Weepers, London, 1652, 4to, and a ballad, St. George for England, London, 1650.
+Hazlitt also ascribes to him the preface to Captain Hobson's Fallacy of Infant Baptism Discovered, London, 1645, 4to, together with God and Mammon, 1646, 4to, The Weepers, London, 1652, 4to, and a ballad, St. George for England, London, 1650 - though this too is likely to have been by Smithson.
 (Note: Hazlitt, Handbook, n.p.)
 All these pieces and items 3, 4, 7, 8, and 9 above are in the British Library.
 Some lines by Sheppard preface Thomas Manly's Veni, Vidi, Vici, London, 1652, 8vo, and he left in manuscript (now in the Bodleian Library) The Faerie King, a continuation of Spenser's Faerie Queene.